-- Cesium-137 Sources: Distance in feet = 1.3 x $\sqrt{(activity in mCi)}$ - Cobalt-60 Sources: Distance in feet = 2.6 x $\sqrt{(activity in mCi)}$
+- 137Cesium Sources: Distance in feet = $1.3 \times \sqrt{(activity in mCi)}$ - 60Cobalt Sources: Distance in feet = $2.6 \times \sqrt{(activity in mCi)}$

-Example:

-If the highest activity source is 100 mCi of Cs-137 Distance in feet = $1.3 \times \sqrt{100} = 13.0$ feet According to this calculation, personnel should remain 13 feet from this source in the event of an emergency to receive a dose rate of less than 2 mrem/hr.
+Example: If the highest activity source is 100 mCi of 137Cs

+Distance in feet = $1.3 \times \sqrt{100} = 13.0$ feet

+According to this calculation, personnel should remain 13 feet from this source in the event of an emergency to receive a dose rate of less than 2 mrem/hr.

-6 Source Container Models
+5 Source Container Models

-6.1 Applications of FQG61 and FQG62
+5.1 Applications of FQG66

-The FQG61 and FQG62 source containers are used in combination with a gamma detector in measuring systems for level measurement, level limit detection, density and concentration measurement.
+The FQG66 source container is used in combination with a gamma detector in measuring systems for level measurement, level limit detection, density and concentration measurement.
 All types are intended for fixed installations and do not move during use.
-The housing provides a flange to attach the source container to a vessel, a frame or a pipe.
+The housing provides a device base to attach the source container to a vessel or a frame.
 For safe handling, e.g. during installation, a ring eyelet is provided on the housing.
-The source containers do not come into contact with the medium to be measured.

-The physical form of the isotope is either metal (in case of Co-60) or a solid ceramic pellet (in case of Cs- 137).
+The source container does not come into contact with the medium to be measured.
+The physical form of the isotope is either metal (in case of 60Co) or a solid ceramic pellet (in case of 137Cs).
 The isotope material is covered by a hermetically sealed, double walled stainless steel source capsule.
-The source capsules have ANSI/ISO classifications, see technical document (TI00439F).
-The capsule is included into a stainless steel source insert (source holder), which is assembled inside the source container housing (stainless steel or coated steel).
+The source capsules have ANSI/ISO classifications, see Technical Information TIO0439F.
+The capsule is included into a stainless steel source holder rod, which is assembled inside the source container housing (stainless steel).
 In the proximity of the source capsule (stainless steel) chemical compatible materials (stainless steel) only are used.
-Steel/stainless steel combinations are protected by coating or painting against the environment and are only used at places where they do not come into contact with the source capsule, the source holder, or the shutter mechanism.
+Steel/stainless steel combinations are not applied.

-6.2 Scope of delivery and Operating and Safety Instructions
+5.2 Scope of delivery and Operating and Safety Instructions

-- Radiation Source Container FQG61 or FQG62
+- Source Container FQG66

 - Radioactive source (built in)

 - Radiation warning sign

-- Operating Instructions TI00435F (FQG61, FQG62)
+- Operating Instructions BA01327F

+- Technical Information TI01171F

-- Radiation Safety Manual (this document)
+- Radiation Safety Manual SD01561F (this document)

-Observe the Operating Instructions TI00435F and Radiation Safety Manual SD00293F (this document).
+Observe Operating Instructions, Technical Information and Safety Manual.

-6.3 Delivery
+5.3 Delivery

 The source container must be shipped with the radioactive source already installed.
-The shutter will be secured in the OFF position with a padlock and security seal.
+The shutter will be secured in the "AUS/OFF" position with a lock pin under the protective cap.
+The protective cap is secured by a padlock and security seal.
 The shipment will be a "Type A" package and all marking, labeling and documentation will comply with U. S. Department of Transportation (DOT) regulations.
 Transport will be by common carrier, or other entity authorized to carry radioactive material.
 Shipments to Specific Licensees cannot be made until we have a copy of the Specific License authorizing receipt, possession and use of the radioactive material.
 Endress+Hauser will be happy to assist with procuring this license if desired.

-Shipments to General Licensees (a regulatory license issued for certain inherently safe devices containing sealed sources) cannot be made until we have written authorization from the user which contains the name and telephone number of the person on site who will be responsible for the device.
+Shipments to General Licensees (a regulatory license issued for certain inherently safe devices containing sealed sources) cannot be made.
 Contact our local sales center for questions or assistance.